Books on the Rennes-le-Château Mystery

 It immediately became a best seller and literally put Rennes-le-Château on the map (on tourist maps it enjoys a prominence usually reserved for world heritage sites like Carcassonne).
 It has also spawned a whole industry in writing books expounding increasingly bizarre and improbable theories (see below).

+The book is cleverly written.
 If you plan on reading any books about the Rennes-le-Château mystery, you should read this one first, as all others, including The Da Vinci Code, are derivatives.

 Rat Scabies and the Holy Grail